Blueberries, Bees, and Blue Crab

 • Blueberry snack break and recipes

 Blueberry Keeping Workshop Next class: Sunday, August 31, 2-4.30

 is required; the workshop fee is $35 per person.
 Contact

 bring your own gloves and pruning shears.
 Class limited to 12

-Lots of work this week setting up one of our beeyards to take full advantage of the sun's light and the wildflowers of summer.
+Lots of work in the beeyards to take full advantage of the sun's light and the late wildflowers.
 If you are interested in finding out more about the life of bees, what it takes to start keeping bees yourself, and to have a hands on experience visiting our farm hives, visit the link below.

 at Mt.
 Pleasant from